Kyle Seager’s ninth-inning home run completes unlikely comeback win for Mariners over Twins

 The Mariners appeared headed toward a lazy Sunday blowout on the road.

+Not to be overlooked, Servais and Seager both pointed to the work of Seattle’s bullpen Sunday.
+Will Vest threw two scoreless innings and Drew Steckenrider (1-1) pitched a scoreless eighth inning to keep the Mariners close.

+“It was a really nice job by the bullpen to come in for the second half of this game and shut down an extremely good offense,” Seager said.
+“That was a huge part of it.”

-Instead, they rallied for four runs in the sixth inning and one more in the seventh to cut their deficit to one run.
+The Mariners rallied for four runs in the sixth inning and one more in the seventh to cut their deficit to one run.

 Seager led off the sixth by belting Shoemaker’s hanging curveball deep out to right field for his first home run of the season.